Tuesday, 13 February 2018 9:25am

 Stephanie Mercer has been awarded the Roche Hanns Möhler Doctoral Scholarship from the BHRC, which will provide support during the completion of her thesis, which also looks at lysosomal function in Alzheimer's disease.

-From left: Dr Stephanie Hughes, Stephanie Mercer, Sophie Mathison and Oluwatobi Eboda in the Neurodegenerative and Lysosomal Disease Lab.
+From left: Dr Stephanie Hughes, Stephanie Mercer, Sophie Mathieson and Oluwatobi Eboda in the Neurodegenerative and Lysosomal Disease Lab.